-If you suffer from sciatica, did you know that TENS unit therapy could help you reduce pain and get back to your life?
+If you suffer from sciatica, the TENS unit therapy can help you reduce pain and get you back to your life.
 Sciatica is a nerve-related condition that can cause potentially debilitating pain.
-Transcutaneous electrical nerve stimulation, or TENS unit for sciatica pain provides a non-invasive therapy for this chronic pain condition and it’s yielding some impressive results.
+Transcutaneous electrical nerve stimulation or TENS unit for sciatica pain provides non-invasive therapy for this chronic pain condition and it’s yielding some impressive results.
 Here’s what it is, how it works, and who it works for.
 We’ll also discuss TENS unit placement for sciatica further on if you already have a device and are trying to use it properly to relieve your pain.

 Chronic pain is no joke, but if someone told you an electric shock could relieve that pain, would you laugh?
 It turns out that there is such a thing, but it’s not quite the same as an electric shock you might receive from faulty wiring.
 TENS for sciatica uses a low-voltage electrical current delivered through two electrodes attached to the skin (usually through a patch of some kind) to interrupt or fully block the nerve signals that create sciatica pain.